beckym223/manual_work/E6_long_edited.md

 of the static efficiency criterion, they too are measurable.
 Yet the "anything can happen" theories do not provide guides as to how the
-4 There is another example from a related field.
-As is well known, multilateral negotiations with regard to ag- ricultural protection were completely stalled until the 1980's.
-In the 1980's, economists at the OECD proposed the use of a "producer subsidy equivalent" to measure the degree of government intervention in various agricul- tural commodities across countries.
-That tool permitted negotiations to begin restricting and dismantling agricul-  tural protection.
-48 See Arnold C. Harberger (1993) for a discussion of the roles played by economists in some key policy reform episodes.

 ### ---Economics-1997-0-20.txt---